 In Canada, DEET products are not recommended for use with children younger than 2 years of age.
 However, when children aged 6 months to 2 years live or travel in an area with malaria, the chances of severe illness is higher than the risks of DEET repellant when applied properly.

-How can I prevent or treat traveller’s diarrhea?
+How can I prevent traveller’s diarrhea?

 For More Information